• 12 min read

 Not quite ready to jump into advanced solar marketing strategies?
 Check out our Beginner’s Guide to Solar Marketing to get started

-Buyer Personas
+Buyer personas

 It’s critical to find your target customer personas.

-You can craft buyer personas using your target demographic information such as income, age, gender, location, etc. The U.S. Census is a great resource for investigating detailed breakdowns on almost any community in the United States.
+You can craft buyer personas using your target demographic information such as income, age, gender, location, etc. The U.S. Census is a great resource for investigating detailed breakdowns of almost any community in the United States.
 Once your buyer personas are complete, you’ll be much better equipped to generate leads.

 Once you have your buyer personas, you can move towards targeting your content to them.